 The free version of Hootsuite is more suited for individuals, but you can easily upgrade to a plan for a small business or even dive into their enterprise level.
 Hootsuite is available through the web browser, iOS, and Android.

-Instagram may not allow posting from third-party apps, but luckily these tools that can make your day a lot easier.
-You can save a ton of time by preparing any post ahead of time, and just hitting a button when the app prompts you to post.
+These tools that can make your day a lot easier - you can save a ton of time by preparing any post ahead of time, and just hitting a button when the app prompts you to post.

 Scheduling helps, but it should definitely not be your only method of posting.
-Instagram was designed for capturing and sharing "in the now" moments, so you should try to post spontaneously as well as schedule posts in advance.
 And the ability to schedule should never distract you from interacting with people—that's the point of all of this social media, after all!